wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-part-property-pane/includes/7-exercise-pnp-controls.md

 - **What is your Web part name?:** HelloPnPControls
 - **Which framework would you like to use?:** No framework

-After provisioning the folders required for the project, the generator will install all the dependency packages using NPM.
+After provisioning the folders required for the project, the generator will install all the dependency packages using npm.

 ## Install the PnP SPFx reusable property pane controls